ywuchina/ywuchina.github.io/_pages/home.md

 Yue Wu, Associate Professor, Ph.D.
 Supervisor at the School of Computer Science and Technology, Xidian University, Shaanxi Youth Science and Technology New Star, IEEE/CCF/CAAI Senior Member, Secretary-General of the CAAI Youth Committee, Executive Member of CCF Xi'an, Chair of CCF YOCSEF Xi'an, Secretary-General of CCF Xi'an Branch.
 His research interests include computational intelligence and 3D computer vision.

 He received the B.Eng. and Ph.D. degrees from Xidian University, Xi’an, China, in 2011 and 2016, respectively.
 Since 2016, he has been a Teacher with Xidian University.
 He has published over 50 papers as the first/corresponding author in SCI A1 or CCF-A journals/conference, and 10 papers have been selected as ESI highly cited papers, which have been cited over 3,800 times.
-He is selected for Stanford University Top 2% Scientists List for three consecutive years (2022-2024).
+He is selected for Stanford University Top 2% Scientists List (2022-2024).
 He has applied and authorized over 50 patents.
 He is leading or has completed more than 20 projects as the principal investigator, including National Natural Science Foundation of China (Key Program, General Program, Youth Program), Natural Science Basic Research Program of Shaanxi (General Program, Youth Program), China Postdoctoral Foundation (Special Foundation, General Program), SAST Fund, and the CAAI-Huawei MindSpore Academic Fund.
 He has won over 10 academic awards as the first principal investigator, including Second Prize for Science and Technology Award of Shaanxi Province, Outstanding Youth Award of Wu Wenjun AI Science & Technology, Youth Science and Technology Star of Shaanxi Province, and Huawei Spark Award.
 He serves as the Secretary-General of the Youth Committee of the CAAI, the Chair of CCF YOCSEF Xi’an, and the Secretary-General of the CCF Xi'an Branch.
 He is also the Associate Editor for Expert Systems with Applications, IEEE Transactions on Emerging Topics in Computational Intelligence, and the Editorial Board Member for Frontiers of Computer Science and CAAI Transactions on Intelligence Technology.

 <p><b>Education Experience:</b></p>
 <ul>